-- (b)) Subject to change in the syllabi at any time. - (c) Please visit the College website time to time.
+(b)) Subject to change in the syllabi at any time.

+(c) Please visit the College website time to time.

 S.No.
 PROGRAMME OBJECTIVES 1.
-This programme was designed for the students of B. Sc.
-(Honours) Chemistry students to keep their knowledge a step ahead.
-2. The course was introduced to cater the needs of Academic Institutes (Universities, College, and Schools), Chemical, Pharmaceutical industry, Textile, Sugar industry, Research Institutes so that these students can better serve the field in which working.
-3. Students will be able to develop the theoretical aspects of all the fields of chemistry Organic, Inorganic, Physical and Analytical Chemistry and some interdisciplinary courses needed for better understanding the subject from technology point of view.
-4. Students will be able to develop the better understanding of the Practical aspect of chemistry through lab work and research project.
-5. Prepare students for pursuing research or careers in industry in concerned subject and allied fields.
-Capability to use appropriate software to solve various problems and to apply programming concepts of C++ and Mathematical / Matlab to various scientific investigations, problem solving and interpretation 6.
-The programme continues to develop the ability to identify unethical behavior such as fabrication, falsification or misrepresentation of data and adoptive objective, unbiased and truthful actions in all aspects will be developed.
-7. Integrating multicultural awareness such as race, gender, physical ability, age, income and other social variables, and by creating an environment that is, "welcoming for all students".
-8. Ability to think, acquire knowledge and skills through logical reasoning and to inculcate the habit of self-learning throughout life, through self- paced and self- directed learning aimed at personal development, and adapting to changing academic demands of work place through knowledge/ skill development.
+The course was introduced to cater the needs of Academic Institutes (Universities, College, and Schools), Chemical, Pharmaceutical industry, Textile, Sugar Industry, Research Institutes.
+2. Students will be able to develop the theoretical aspects of all the fields of chemistry Organic, Inorganic, Physical and Analytical Chemistry and some interdisciplinary courses needed for better understanding the subject from technology point of view.
+3. Students will be able to develop the better understanding of the Practical aspect of chemistry through lab work and research project.
+4. Continue to acquire relevant knowledge and skills appropriate to professional activities and demonstrate highest standards of ethical issues in the subject concerned.
+Develop the ability to identify unethical behavior such as fabrication, falsification or misrepresentation of data and adoptive objectives, unbiased and truthful actions in all aspects.
+5. Create awareness to become an enlightened citizen with commitment to deliver one's responsibilities within the scope of bestowed rights and privileges.
+6. Integrating multicultural awareness such as race, gender, physical ability, age, income and other social variables, and by creating an environment that is, "welcoming for all students".
+7. Ability to think, acquire knowledge and skills through logical reasoning and to inculcate the habit of self-learning throughout life, through self- paced and self- directed learning aimed at personal development, and adapting to changing academic demands of work place through knowledge/ skill.

 S.No.
-PROGRAMME SPECIFIC OUTCOMES (PSOS) PSO-1 Students will develop the advanced theoretical and practical skills in the field of INORGANIC CHEMISTRY in specialized areas of Group Theory, Ligand Field Theory, Metal-Carbon bonding and its applications , Photo-inorganic chemistry, Oxidative addition and Insertion reactions, Structure and bonding of d-Block elements, Techniques for Structure Elucidation of Inorganic Compounds, Practical Techniques of qualitative and quantitative analysis of inorganic compounds.
-PSO-2 Students will develop the advanced theoretical and practical skills in the field of ORGANIC CHEMISTRY through some specialized areas like Modern Methods of Organic Synthesis, Techniques for Structure Elucidation of Organic Compounds, Reaction Mechanism-Addition, Elimination and Rearrangements, Supramolecular, Reactive Intermediates and Disconnections, Natural Products, Pericyclic & Photochemistry, Asymmetric synthesis, Green Chemistry and Heterocyclic Chemistry, Practical Techniques of qualitative and quantitative analysis of organic.
-PSO-3 Students will develop the advanced theoretical and practical skills in the field of PHYSICAL CHEMISTRY through specialized areas of Thermodynamics, Quantum Chemistry, Biophysical Chemistry , Analytical Techniques, Surface and Polymer Chemistry Practical Techniques of qualitative and quantitative analysis and use of various electrical and non-electrical Instruments for analysis.
-PSO-4 Student will develop the understanding regarding the use of mathematical tools, biological processes, use of computer and softwares for chemistry purpose.
+PROGRAMME SPECIFIC OUTCOMES (PSOS) PSO-1 Students will develop the advanced theoretical and practical skills in the field of INORGANIC CHEMISTRY in specialized areas of Group Theory, Ligand Field Theory, Reaction Mechanism, Organometallics, Bioinorganic and Metal Clusters, Photoinorganic chemistry, Oxidative addition and Insertion reactions, Structure and bonding of d-Block elements, Techniques for Structure Elucidation of Inorganic Compounds , Practical Techniques of qualitative and quantitative analysis of inorganic compounds.
+PSO-2 Students will develop the advanced theoretical and practical skills in the field of ORGANIC CHEMISTRY through some specialized areas like Reaction Mechanism-Substitution reactions, Techniques for Structure Elucidation of Organic Compounds, Reaction Mechanism-Addition, Elimination and Rearrangements, Supramolecular, Reactive Intermediates and Disconnections, Natural Products, Pericyclic & Photochemistry, Asymmetric synthesis, Green Chemistry and Heterocyclic Chemistry, Practical Techniques of qualitative and quantitative analysis of organic.
+PSO-3 Students will develop the advanced theoretical and practical skills in the field of PHYSICAL CHEMISTRY through specialized areas of Thermodynamics, Quantum Chemistry, Electrochemistry and Chemical Dynamics, Analytical Techniques, Surface and Polymer Chemistry Practical Techniques of qualitative and quantitative analysis and use of various electrical and non-electrical Instruments for analysis.
+PSO-4 Student will develop the understanding regarding the use of mathematical tools, biological processes, use of computer and software's for chemistry purpose.
 PSO-5 The students to get knowledge of Research Methodology, Advance Analytical Techniques and learn about various tools of Organic and Inorganic synthesis

-Eligibility:- The candidate having passed B.Sc. degree (10+2+3 system of education) ie B. Sc.
+Eligibility:- The candidate having passed B.Sc. degree (10+2+3 system of education) i.e. B. Sc.
 (Medical), B. Sc.
-(Non-Medical), or equivalent with Chemistry as one of the elective subject in all semesters with at least 50% marks in aggregate from Guru Nanak Dev University or any other UGC recognized University.
+(Non-Medical), or equivalent with Chemistry as one of the elective subject in all semesters and with at least 50% marks in aggregate from Guru Nanak Dev University or any other UGC recognized University.